What is a USDA loan?

 USDA loan down payments

 Perhaps the biggest benefit of a USDA loan is that it requires absolutely no money down.
-What a relief!
-This opens the door to ownership for many people who couldn’t otherwise afford a large upfront payment.
-By removing a major financial roadblock, USDA loans make homeownership a reality for all.
+This opens the door to ownership for many people who couldn’t otherwise afford a large upfront payment or would need substantial down payment assistance.
+By removing a major financial roadblock, USDA loans can make homeownership a reality.

 USDA loan mortgage insurance